-In this intercalibration we have included Coleoptera (water beetles), larger crustaceans, Hirudinea, molluscs, Diptera etc. Both larvae and imagos have been included for some of the groups.
+In this intercalibration we have included water beetles (Coleoptera), larger crustaceans (Malacostraca), leeches (Hirudinea), molluscs (Gastropoda), alder-flies (Megaloptera), Diptera etc. Both larvae and imagines have been included for some of the groups.
 Molluscs and larger crustaceans are sensitive to acid water and important for the evaluation of acidification.
-The tolerance of the invertebrates among Coleoptera, Diptera, Odonata etc. is little known, but generally they are regarded as tolerant to acid water and consequently have low importance for evaluation of the acidity index.
-However, all species will be important for statistical analysis, using the whole community.
+The tolerance of the invertebrates among Coleoptera, Megaloptera, Diptera etc. is little known, but generally they are regarded as tolerant to acid water and consequently have low importance for evaluation of the acidity index.
+However, all species will be important for invertebrate community analysis.
 Figure 4 shows the results of the identification of these groups.
-The identifications made by laboratories 3 and 5 were perfect with no faults.
-With one exeption, all larvae were identified to correct genus.
-The % identified was 100% for all participants.
-The Qi score was acceptable: 92, 96, 100, 85 and 100, for participants 1, 2, 3, 4 and 5.
+The identifications made by laboratory 1 were perfect with no faults.
+The quality of the other laboratories was acceptable.
+With one exception, all larvae were identified to correct genus.
+The % identified was 100% for all participants except one.
+The Qi score was acceptable: 100, 97, 88, 92and 90, for participants 1, 2, 3, 4 and 5.